blackboxlogic/ScheduleLizard/ScheduleLizard/ReadMe.txt

 	- must have a header line
 	- must have columns: Name,Capacity,Period,Teacher,Room
 	- can comment out lines by starting with //

+OUTPUT
+Print "ByClassPrintable.txt" using word
+Print "ByStudent.csv" using Excel
+	- Auto-width columns
+	- Narrow margins
 Print "ByStudentPrintable.txt" using word
 	- make it two columns
 	- adjust page height to fit whole kids
-Print "ByClassPrintable.txt" using word print "ByStudent.csv" using Excel
-	- Auto-width columns
-	- Narrow margins
-Print "ByTeacherSummary" using word
+Print "ByTeacherSummary.txt" using word